atarashansky/scanpy-mcp/README.md

-# SCMCP
+# Scanpy-MCP

-An MCP server for Scanpy with natural language!
+Natural language interface for scRNA-Seq analysis with Scanpy through MCP.

 ## 🪩 What can it do?

-- IO module like read and write scRNA-Seq data with natural language
+- IO module like read and write scRNA-Seq data
 - Preprocessing module,like filtering, quality control, normalization, scaling, highly-variable genes, PCA, Neighbors,...
 - Tool module, like clustering, differential expression etc.
 - Plotting module, like violin, heatmap, dotplot